NipunDehariya/AarogyaMitraFinal/README.md

 To install and run the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/telehealth-site.git`
+1. Clone the repository: `git@github.com:satvikx/AarogyaMitraNew.git`
 2. Navigate to the project directory: `cd AarogyaMitra`
 3. Install the dependencies (inside both frontend and server): `npm install`
 4. Start the development server(both): `npm start`